stephabauva/full_stack_python_javascript/README.md

 in renderSettings, add a back button to the room page in Room' render, add an if statement that will render the settings page if the settings button is presssed; and thus showSettings state is true, otherwise render the room page bind this of renderSettingsButton and renderSettings to this of class
+Note: updateCallback is function called whenever the room is updatedr

+Making one component reusable (create/update room) (v12)
+Note: to reuse createRoomPage for the update page we need to pass it props but createRoomPage does not take props
+Note: one way of fixing this is to use 'default props' (static variable) add static defaultProps to createRoomPage with th default values in the constructor, change the values of guestCanPause and votesToSkip to their props look for place where we hard coded fields, like the default value of the votes to skip field or default value in RadioGroup of guestCanPause add aternary operator to change the title of the page to update if this.props.update  = true change the hard coded  Create Room title to { title }
+create two new methods: one to render the button to create a room and one that renders the button to update the room add a ternary operator at the bottom of teh page to render either the create or the update button depending on the state of this.sprops.update add the handleUpdateButtonPressed method: request a patch to update the room and add success and error alert message add default success and error message ("") in the constructor bind teh methods to the this of this of the class change teh onClick value of renderUpdateButtons to this.handleUpdateButtonPressed import collapse from material-ui add Collapse to the page render to pop-up success or error messages since the room page still has some previous states of data, we use the updateCallback to call getRoomDetails after the room data has been updated in handleUpdateButtonPressed, add teh callback after the fetch is finished executing (important)
+Note: since we passed getRoomDetails as the call back function to the createRoomPage, bind get roomDetails this to the this of teh class to have the this.setState of getRoomDetails available install material-ui/lab to get the 'alert' feature: npm install @material-ui/lab (note: install in /frontend to have access to npm) import ALert from material-ui add the Alert to Collapse
+Note: onClose -> setState to empty strings to clear the state of success/error message so that the mesage disappear once the 'x' is pressed